sql-machine-learning/elasticdl/doc/parameter_server.md

 ### Parameter sharding

+We prefer to shard the global model for some reasons:

+- A model could be too large to fit in the memory of a process.
+For example, many recommending and ranking models take very high-dimensional (and sparse) inputs, thus require large embedding tables.
+In such cases, we'd have to have multiple parameter server instances to hold the global model.

+- Even when a single process can hold the global model, we might still shard it onto multiple parameter server instances, who share the both communication and optimization workload.

-We usually shard big parameters of a neural network model to some nodes under a rule, in order to achieve network load banlance.
-There are several kinds of parameter to be handled seperately:
+There are several kinds of parameter to be handled separately:

 - Very big embedding table: Embedding table is a collection of <item id, embedding vector> pairs.
 There is also a mapping from item id to pserver id, so the corresonding embedding vector will be stored at the certain pserver

 - Big dense tensor: If the dense tensor parameter exceeds certain size, it will be sliced into several subtensors.
-The parameter name combines subtensor id will become a unique key, and the value is the subtensor(Please note that the slice tensor operation is zero-copy)
+The parameter name combining subtensor id will become a unique key, and the value is the subtensor(Please note that the slice tensor operation is zero-copy)

 - Small dense tensor: The small dense tensor parameter will be stored at certain pserver wholely

+The local model on workers and the global model on the parameter server(s) have the same size.
+In case that large embedding tables make the model size too big to fit in a single process's memory space, an intuitive solution is to save the model copies on an external storage service like Redis or Memcached.

+However, such a solution creates a complex workflow which introduces too many cross-node communications.

+We propose an alternative solution that doesn't rely on Redis or Memcachd.
+Instead, the global model, including the large embedding tables, is sharded across parameter servers, and the local model contains only part of the embedding table -- the small fraction that is required to compute recent minibatch(es).

 ### Parameter Initialization

-Parameter initialization of very big embedding table is lazy.
-For example, in online learing, there could be unkown item id in the training data.
-So, after worker send the unkown item id to pserver, pserver will initialize corresponding embedding vector and send back to worker.
-This is a get_or_create semantic.
+Parameter initialization of a very big embedding table is lazy.
+For example, in online learning, there could be unkown item id in the training data.
+So, until worker send the unkown item id to pserver, will pserver initialize corresponding embedding vector and send back to worker.
+This is a `get_or_create` semantic.

 Other parameters could be initialized before training.